NotTooScareyShellScripts/revfat-4rpi.sh/README.md

      The actual rpi install image you created with livemedia-creator already!

-     * Script Currently setup to expect a 3 partition layer as follows:
+     * For input: This Script Currently setup to expect a 2 partition layout as follows:
             1:/boot 2:/rootfs
                If  dont use 2 parts as stated above, in your lmc project, change as you need. eg.  change the NR== line in script for 'rootfs' to match actual rootfs part #, in your layout.